GerbenBeintema/deepSI/README.md

 * Issue where discrete time is printed in Input_output_data with torch.Tensors, and np.arrays sample time.
 * General documentation
 * known issue: CT SUBNET and DT SUBNET does not produce the correct initial when the sampling time is altered. (the encoder assumes that the sampling time does not change)
-* pypi data upload such that it can be easily installed with `pip install deepSI`
-* Improve speed with copy if enough memory is available.
+* Possibel improvement: Improve speed with copy if enough memory is available.
 Also pre-transfer to GPU and maybe asyncroness getting of arrays.
 * Known issue: Using the compile function in `fit` will sometimes result in a memory leak